mlaspina/YB-SpringBoot-json/README.md

 # Build and Run

-Build the somple app (written using Spring code) as follows:
+Build the sample app (written using Spring code) as follows:

 ```
 $ mvn -DskipTests package